-SUN courses are identified by a three-letter prefix, four-digit course number and a SUN icon O. SUN courses are labeled in university and community college catalogs, schedules and websites, making it easy for students to find transferable courses.
+SUN courses are identified by a three-letter prefix, four-digit course number and a SUN icon .
+SUN courses are labeled in university and community college catalogs, schedules and websites, making it easy for students to find transferable courses.

-In the CAC Catalog, students and others will also find the AGEC [
+In the CAC Catalog, students and others will also find the AGEC icon next to many SUN courses.

 SUN courses are a subset of the multitude of college courses that transfer among Arizona's colleges and universities.
 CAC accepts all SUN courses and applies them toward meeting CAC program requirements, provided the student earned a grade of "C" or better in each course.
 For more information about the Arizona SUN System go to aztransfer.com/sun/.